kolejnyy/dbgnn/README.md

 and two artificial datasets:

-#### Water Distribution Dataset (WDD)

-The dataset consists of artificially generated graphs, where nodes represent distribution points and edges represent pipes.
-Each node has a set of features, being a 1-hot encoding of the strength of the source of water at that point.
-We assume that source of water $v$ distributes water to all points located in a radius of $k_v$, where $k_v$ is the strength of source $v$.

-The targets are binary labels, where a label of 1 means that the node is a tap, and a label of 0 means that the node is not a tap (no water is distributed to that point).

 #### Signal Distribution Dataset (SDD)

 The dataset consists of artificially generated graphs, where nodes represent distribution points and edges represent connections.
 Each node has a set of features, being a 1-hot encoding of the strength of the source of signal / distractor at that point.
 We assume that source of signal $v$ distributes signal to all points located in a radius of $k_v$, where $k_v$ is the strength of source $v$, with the strenth decreasing by 1 as the distance from the source increases by 1.
 Analogously, the distractors affect points lying in at most $|k_v|$ distance from the distractor, where $k_v$ is the strength of the distractor.

 The targets are binary labels, where a label of 1 means that there is a signal at the point (the cumulative power of signal sources at that exceeds the strength of distraction at that point).

+#### Island Dataset

+The dataset consists of artificially generated orthogonal grid graphs representing islands.
+Each node has a set of features, which are positive if the node represents land and negative if the node represents water.
+The targets are binary labels, where a label of 1 means that the node either represents a land area or is directly connected to a land node, and a label of 0 represents a water node not connected to any land area.

 ## Results